1915venu/resume-work/paging_OAI/README.md

 > *"In V2, I hardened this for correctness and multi-UE support.
 Four changes: (1) **DCI bit packing** — V1 wrongly reused SI-RNTI field layout; P-RNTI DCI has Short Message Indicator and TB Scaling fields instead of HARQ/NDI/TPC fields since paging has no feedback, per TS 38.212.
 (2) **UE identity** — V1 used raw 32-bit m_tmsi for UE_ID; the spec requires the full 48-bit 5G-S-TMSI mod 1024 — I had to bit-shift AMF Set ID, AMF Pointer, and 5G-TMSI together.
 (3) **Multi-UE** — V1 hardcoded PF/PO table to index [0][0]; V2 uses a two-pass insertion: first scan for existing entry to update, then find first free slot.
 (4) **PHY rate matching crash** — small paging TBs (~7 bytes) caused the LDPC rate matcher's filler offset to exceed the circular buffer size, causing OOB memory access.
 I added clamping and a repetition loop to handle this edge case.
 This was a great cross-layer debugging story — a MAC scheduling decision exposed a PHY edge case."*

-> [!TIP]
-> **Timing:** The full narrative above takes ~4–5 minutes.
-If the interviewer looks like they want to interrupt, pause after the MAC scheduling section — that's the natural breakpoint.
-Save V2 for when they ask "any challenges?" or "what did you improve?"

 ---